 Keep in mind that individuals own the intellectual property rights for what they develop, whether it be software code, graphics, logos, marketing materials, or simply ideas.
 Fortunately for startups whose value derives from intellectual property, creators can legally assign their legal and moral (attribution) rights to a startup at any time.

 Ideally, startups will obtain written agreements that assign intellectual property rights from the co-founders, employees or independent contractors when the hiring takes place.
-If these agreements are signed by the individuals after they first began work on the project, the startup should make some additional payment to the person who is assigning his or her rights (as little as a few dollars will do).
+If these agreements are signed by the individuals after they first began work on the project, the startup should make some additional payment to the person who is assigning their rights (as little as a few dollars will do).
 This will help ensure the agreement’s validity and enforceability.